-The general rule of thumb to remember when shopping in Saigon is that the expensive, high quality goods are sold in and around Dong Koi, and the goods get cheaper and simpler as you move westwards to Ben Thanh Market.
+The general rule of thumb to remember when shopping in Saigon is that the expensive, high quality goods are sold in and around Dong Koi.
+The goods get cheaper and simpler as you move westwards to Ben Thanh Market.

 Dong Khoi is home to high-end boutiques, department centers and shops selling high quality silk.
 Shops on the nearby streets of Hai Ba Trung, Le Loi and Le Thanh Ton are also worth a browse for art pieces and intricate handmade items.